 - several years’ experience working at a high level within criminal justice policy

-- outstanding written and oral communication skills, including experience of presenting to senior stakeholders, from Secretaries of State to Chief Constables or Police and Crime Commissioners
+- outstanding written and oral communication skills, including experience of presenting to senior stakeholders, e.g. Secretaries of State, Chief Constables or Police and Crime Commissioners

 - outstanding analytical capability, both qualitative and quantitative